-Non-derivative financial instruments- recognition and measurement f.
-Financial Instruments - continued
+Non-derivative financial instruments- recognition and measurement

 The Group recognizes a financial asset when it becomes a party to the contractual provisions of the instrument.
 The Group initially recognizes trade and other receivables on the date of transaction.
 Transaction cost of a financial asset measured at fair value through profit or loss is recognized as profit or loss.